AngelFarias93/AngelFarias93/README.md

-I'm a developer oriented to Web Applications of all kinds with experience in both Back and Frontend.

 <h2>:wave: Hello, world! <img src="https://media.giphy.com/media/Q7SKqn3G97xpmfSOvG/giphy.gif" width="70"></h2>

 <p>I'm currently an Electronics and Communication Engineer 👨🏽‍💻.
 I'm working in web development and passionate about making the web accessible to everyone.
 I love sharing my knowledge with others.
 When I'm not coding, you can find me doing 💪🏽 exercise or playing 🎮 video games.
 I like learning differents stuffs, for example playinng drums 🥁, photography 📸, astronomy 🌌.</p>